Comb: Modern artisan combs

 Modern artisan combs crafted from a wide variety of new and recycled materials have become popular over recent years.
 Used skateboard decks, vinyl records, brass, titanium alloy, acrylic, sterling silver, and exotic wood are a few of the materials being used.

+French side combs

+Some hair combs are designed to be used similarly to hairpins, to hold hair away from the face, or in updos.
+Shorter ones may be worn in hair on the side of the head, or to accessorize a bun.
+Longer ones may be purpose-made to hold up specific hairstyles, such as the French twist.